This article was first published in Cronic Magazine in March of 2019.

 I was in Walmart a few weeks ago.
 Shortly after the state of Colorado granted the sale of “regular” beer to merchants outside of liquor stores.
 That’s when I saw this.

 Endless pallets of beer.
 Stretched down the aisle through groceries, children’s clothing and sporting goods.

 Now don’t get me wrong.
 I’m half Danish.
 I like my beer.
 But, here we are.
-In what is supposed to be the most Cannabis progressive state in America…and we’re granting greater freedoms to the producers of toxins than we are to those working with a proven nontoxic treatment for cancer?
+In what is supposed to be the most Cannabis progressive state in America…and the state is granting greater freedoms to the producers of toxins than they are to those working with a proven nontoxic treatment for cancer?
 What’s wrong with this picture?